-- (1) Format: PDF/A (no security settings) on a CD-R - (2) Deadline: 3months from the date the degree is granted - (3) Submit to Graduate School desk of the Educational Affairs Division
+- (1) Format: PDF/A (no security settings) on a CD-R - (2) Deadline: 1 month from the date the degree is granted - (3) Submit to Graduate School desk of the Educational Affairs Division

-Students who do not want to make their dissertation public must submit a letter detailing the reasons for their request.
+Students who do not want to make their dissertation public must submit a letter detailing the reasons for their request within 1 month after the degree has been awarded.
 An exemption will be granted upon approval of the request.
 There must be compelling reasons for such a request.
 A PDF/A of the dissertation must be submitted with the letter of request detailing the reasons for not publishing.